Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. Non-repudiation
 D. Private key

 Hashing provides integrity for digital signatures and other data.
 A digital signature is a hash of the message encrypted with the sender's private key, but the encryption doesn't provide integrity.
+The digital signature is